thangchung/clean-code-dotnet/README.md

 - [Clean Code](cheetsheets/Clean-Code-V2.4.pdf) - The summary of [Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/dp/0132350882) book
 - [Clean Architecture](cheetsheets/Clean-Architecture-V1.0.pdf) - The summary of [Clean Architecture: A Craftsman's Guide to Software Structure and Design](https://www.amazon.com/dp/0134494164) book
 - [Modern JavaScript Cheatsheet](https://github.com/mbeaudru/modern-js-cheatsheet) - Cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects
+- [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org) - Cheatsheet was created to provide a concise collection of high value information on specific application security topics

 ---